apache/camel/MIGRATION.md

 The `activemq-camel` component has been moved from ActiveMQ into Camel and it is now called `camel-activemq`, the package has been changed accordingly to `org.apache.camel.component.activemq`

+The method `includeRoutes` on `RouteBuilder` has been removed.
+This functionality was not fully in use and was deprecated in Camel 2.x.

 #### Generic Classes

 The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.